 Ever since her second birthday and I went from “I am not going to plan anything big,” to “Ok, so I really want to plan a unicorn party, but it will still be low key,” to “Since I am going to be having an awesome theme, why would I not go all out?”

 Sophie’s Second Birthday Unicorn Party came and yes, I went all out.
-I had fun with it and I realized that I like planning parties.
-I love imaging it up and seeing it come to life and then seeing the looks on the guest of honor’s face as they are treated to something they would have never expected.
-I love it all.
+It was so fun and I realized then how much I love planning parties.
+Imaging the theme and seeing it come to life is so rewarding to me.
+Not to mention the look on the guest of honor’s face when they are surprised with the set up just for them.

 Throughout the year I saw Sophie’s love for kitty cat’s bloom and I just knew that it was going to be the cutest theme for her next birthday party.